dharmit/ccp-openshift/README.md

+### Scope of the MVP (Minimal Viable Product)

+#### What does this MVP do?

+- Parses the container index and creates OpenShift Pipelines (based on Jenkins Pipeline)
+- The newly created OpenShift Pipelines are triggered at the time of creation
+- Lints the Dockerfile
+- Builds the container image.
+Can do parallel builds using sinngle Docker daemon at the same time
+- Scans the container image for RPM updates and RPM verification (`rpm -Va`)
+- Delivers the container image to external registry (`docker-distribution`)

+#### What does this MVP not do?

+- It doesn't poll the remote repositories to automatically trigger a build when there's an update in the repo
+- It doesn't have parent-child relationship between images
+- There's no weekly scan, repo tracking, etc. which are the parts of existing container pipeline
+- Above discussed points will be added gradually to the Pipeline but not on this branch
+- Registry cleanup is not covered.
+The external registry you use could get full depending on the amount of projects you're building

+#### How to work with this MVP?

+- Once you've followed the instruction to setup the MVP using either minishift or `oc cluster up`, you need to open the OpenShift web console (IP-port combination will be provided by minishift or `oc cluster up`, whichever you use)
+- In the web console, login using the user `developer`
+- To see the OpenShift Pipelines in action, hover your mouse over "Builds" on the side-bar at left and click on "Pipelines"
+- To trigger a build (lint + build + scan + delivery) for any project after the first build, you'll have to manually click on "Start Build"

+### Let's get started!

 To spin up things in an OpenShift cluster based on the contents in this repository, please make sure you have a minishift based VM or a CentOS VM with root privileges.
 You'll also need to spin up Docker Distribution (registry) on